cbc-univie/transformato/docs/System_Setup.rst

 #.
 Create a folder called `your-structure-1` for your first structure
 #.
 Take the CHARMM-GUI output folder (called something like charmm-gui-4842148) for your solvated ligand-protein complex, move it to this folder and rename it into `complex`
 #.
-Take the CHARMM-GUI output folder for your solvated ligand in the waterbox, move it to this folder and rename it inti `waterbox`
+Take the CHARMM-GUI output folder for your solvated ligand in the waterbox, move it to this folder and rename it into `waterbox`
 #.
 Do the same with your second, third, fourth... etc. structure
 #. **Run the equillibration** part of the provided simulation input.
 An equillibrated system (and the generated .rst file) are necesary for transformato.

 You`ll create the remaining files down below.

 .. note::
-    The submit.ipynb file is covered in :doc:`Running_Simulation`
+    The submit.ipynb file is covered in :doc:`Running_Simulation`\ .

 The config.yaml
 #################